Red Line (RTA Rapid Transit)

+As of 2026, the Red Line is being prepared for a transition from rapid transit to light rail vehicles.

 History

 The corridor along which the Red Line runs had been planned for use since before 1930 when the Cleveland Union Terminal opened.
 The first short section, between East 34th and East 55th Streets, was in use by the Cleveland Interurban Railroad in 1920, and in 1930 the line between East 34th and the Union Terminal was completed.
+Planning efforts were boosted by increased transit ridership during World War II, and the city approved a scheme in 1946 which called for a single subway line.
+Cleveland's streetcar system was abandoned leading up to the subway's opening, as it was believed the cost did not justify the limited ridership capacity operating concurrently with the new system.
 It was not until March 15, 1955, that the eastern half of the Red Line opened, from the existing line near East 55th northeast next to the New York, Chicago and St. Louis Railroad (Nickel Plate Road) to Windermere.
 The line from downtown southwest to West 117th Street opened on August 15, 1955.
 This line ran next to the Nickel Plate to the crossing of the New York Central Railroad near West 101st Street, and then next to the New York Central.
 On November 15, 1958, an extension to West Park opened, and the final section, continuing to Cleveland Hopkins International Airport, opened in 1968, the first airport rail link in North America.